UNITED STATES

 Level 3 — Unobservable inputs which are supported by little or no market activity and that are significant to determining the fair value of the assets or liabilities, including pricing models, discounted cash flow methodologies and similar techniques.

 Financial instruments recognized at historical amounts in the consolidated balance sheets consist of cash, accounts receivable, other current assets, accounts payable, accrued expenses, and other current liabilities.
-The Company believes that the carrying values of cash, accounts receivable, other current assets, accounts payable, accrued expenses, and other current liabilities approximate their fair values due to the short-term nature of these instruments.
+The Company believes that the carrying values of cash, accounts receivable, other current assets, accounts payable, accrued expenses, note payable, and other current liabilities approximate their fair values due to the short-term nature of these instruments.

 Intangible Assets